wemake-services/wemake-vue-template/template/docs/template/configuration.md

 It is used as a base url for all relative urls we use to make `axios` calls.

 There are situations when you need to switch between different versions of your API: development or production, first version of your API or second version.
-The are multiple usecases!
+The are multiple use-cases!

 In this case, modify this single value inside your `config/.env` file.